Kansas City Whistleblower Lawyer

 Is the Relator Entitled to Any Retaliation Protection?

 The Federal False Claims Act contains a strict anti-retaliation provision prohibiting a defendant from discharging, demoting, suspending, threatening, harassing, or in any other manner discriminating against in the terms and conditions of employment any individual because he or she is involved in, provided testimony for, or assisted with a False Claims Act investigation or action.

 Retaliation generally takes the form of a demotion, harassment, transfer, or termination of employment.
 Even a lateral reassignment can be retaliation if the reassignment impacts your eligibility for promotions or advancement.
-The Supreme Court has also determined that an employer cannot retaliate by taking action against people who are close to you.
+An employer also cannot retaliate by taking action against your spouse or other people who are close to you.

 An employer may not retaliate against an employee who engages in conduct protected by law.
-Protected conduct includes opposing workplace discrimination against you or another employee, assisting an investigation of discrimination, refusing to engage in conduct you believe to be unlawful, asking your employer about your legal rights, taking protected medical leave, requesting accommodations for a disability, associating with other people of a certain race, sex, national origin, or religion, or otherwise exercising your rights under the law.
+Protected conduct includes opposing workplace discrimination against yourself or another employee, assisting or participating in an investigation of discrimination, refusing to engage in conduct you believe to be unlawful, asking your employer about your legal rights, taking protected medical leave, requesting accommodations for a disability, associating with other people who are protected based on race, sex, national origin, or religion, or otherwise exercising your rights under the law.

 Employees also have the right to organize without employer retaliation.
 This right includes the right to join or assist labor unions, to bargain collectively through representatives of their own choosing, and to engage in other activities for mutual aid or protection.